ENGLEWOOD, Colo. – Denver Broncos cornerback Champ Bailey wasn't shy about his desire to win a Super Bowl ring.

 Bailey is 35 now, very close to the end of his career.
 He's going to the Hall of Fame someday.
 He has been to the Pro Bowl 12 times in his 15 seasons, and in his prime was undeniably one of the best cornerbacks to ever play the game.

 The ring – or even a chance to play in a Super Bowl – is still missing from his career.
 It's the only thing missing.
-He has a chance to advance to his first Super Bowl when the Patriots meet the Broncos on Sunday in an AFC championship game.
+He has a chance to advance to the Super Bowl for the first time on Sunday when the Patriots meet the Broncos in an AFC championship game.

 If it wasn't for the constant talk about Peyton Manning and his legacy, maybe we'd pay more attention to Bailey.
 Bailey is the Strahan or Jerome Bettis of these playoffs, one of the game's greats who has played 224 games and just wants to play in one Super Bowl.